slalom-consulting-ltd/terraform-guidelines/README.md

 ### variables.tf

 For defining your variables and setting default values.
-Each variable should define its type and have an adeqate description.
+Each variable should define its type and have an adequate description.
 Also contains a map variable common_tags, which should be extended and used on every taggable object.
+Use descriptions.

 ### .dependsabot/config.yml